csariyildiz/csariyildiz.github.io/_posts/en/linux/2024-12-12-logical-volume-manager.md

   rhel    1   2   0 wz--n- <19.00g     0
 ```

-Note: We can also extend an existing group with sudo vgextend my_vg /dev/sdb1
+* Note: We can also extend an existing group with sudo vgextend my_vg /dev/sdb1
-Ensure the disk is not in use (check with mount or lsblk).
+* Ensure the disk is not in use (check with mount or lsblk).
-Use vgremove and pvremove to free the disk if it was previously used with LVM.
+* Use vgremove and pvremove to free the disk if it was previously used with LVM.

 #### 6. Create Two Logical Volumes

-Create the First Logical Volume (lv_one)
+* Create the First Logical Volume (lv_one)

-Allocate 1GB to the first LV:
+* Allocate 1GB to the first LV

 ```
 sudo lvcreate -L 1G -n lv_one my_vg
   Logical volume "lv_one" created.
 ```

+* Allocate 1000MB to the second LV
+*
 ```
  sudo lvcreate -L 1000MB -n lv_two my_vg
   Logical volume "lv_two" created.